kyma-project/lifecycle-manager/docs/contributor/02-controllers.md

 ### Fetching the ModuleTemplate

 Kyma Controller uses the ModuleReleaseMeta CR to fetch the correct ModuleTemplate CR for a module.
-The name of ModuleReleaseMeta CR should be the same as that of the module.
+The name of ModuleReleaseMeta CR should be the same as the module name.
 Kyma Controller uses the channel defined in the Kyma CR spec to fetch the corresponding module version from the ModuleReleaseMeta channel-version pairs.
 Kyma Controller then fetches the ModuleTemplate CR with the module name-version from the ModuleTemplate CRs available in the Kyma Control Plane.
 If there is no entry in the ModuleReleaseMeta CR for the channel defined in the Kyma CR spec, the Kyma CR will be in the `Error` state indicating that no versions were found for the channel.

 If a ModuleReleaseMeta CR for a particular module doesn't exist, Kyma Controller lists all the ModuleTemplates in the Control Plane and then filters them using the **.spec.channel** parameter in the Kyma CR.